- CRIMINAL DEFENSE

 Work-related injuries can happen in any job, and no employment industry is immune from accidents.
 Although we often hear about the large cases in which a drastic accident has happened, the typical Illinois workers’ compensation cases that occur more often are those that involve people who perform the same repetitive motion daily, such as typing.
 Other common injuries include slipping and falling and being injured by machinery.

 All employers in Illinois are required to purchase workers’ compensation insurance for their employees in case they get injured on the job.
-Illinois workers’ comp insurance pays benefits which include medical care that is required to cure or relieve the impact of an injury, temporary total or partial disability disability benefits, vocational rehabilitation, permanent partial or total disability benefits, or death benefits.
+Illinois workers’ comp insurance pays benefits which include medical care that is required to cure or relieve the impact of an injury, temporary total or partial disability benefits, vocational rehabilitation, permanent partial or total disability benefits, or death benefits.
 Your recovery is based upon your lost wages, your injury, and other factors.

-According to the the Workers’ Compensation Act of Illinois, injured workers are entitled to compensation benefits including such as:
+According to the Workers’ Compensation Act of Illinois, injured workers are entitled to compensation benefits including such as:

 In the event of a dispute, the Illinois Workers’ Compensation Commission (IWCC) enforces the state’s worker’s compensation laws and protects worker rights.

 However, it is very important to have a workers’ compensation lawyer in Illinois such as Michael J. Brennan representing you, as the insurance carrier for the employer will always seek to deny or payout the lowest amounts possible to claimants especially if they are unrepresented.

 If an employee suffers a workplace injury, he or she should notify the employer.
-Verbal or written notice needs to be given to a manager within 45 days of the accident.
+A verbal or written notice needs to be given to a manager within 45 days of the accident.
 In order to properly document the workplace accident, it is recommended that an injured employee notify the employer in writing of the date and place of the accident, along with a brief description of the accident and resulting injury.